Let’s begin with the first two major contributions of horseshoe crab blood:

 - HIV/AIDS Treatments (1980s-Present): Horseshoe crab blood played a critical role in the development and safety testing of HIV/AIDS treatments.

 Those two contributions are enough to make you understand how important the miraculous blood is in the pharmaceutical industry.
-Here I’ll only talk everything about blood in details like the use of blood and facts, not how old the species is or any other things.
+Here I’ll only talk about everything only about blood in detail, like the use of blood and facts, not how old the species is or any other things.

 What is horseshoe crab blood used for?